Issues in the Study of Language Learning 2

 Scope and syllabus

-The course syllabus is articulated around the following topics:
+The module syllabus is articulated around the following topics:

 - Language and society